HectiqAI/hectiqai.github.io/_posts/2020-02-16-voxmedia-collab.md

         	Usage of third-party cookies raises serious concerns for user privacy.
 The good news is that the days of third-party cookies are counted.
         </p>
 				<p>
-					With new regulation in place like General Data Protection Regulation in Europe (GPDR) and the new California Consumer Privacy Act (CCPA), usage of third-party cookies will become essentially illegal.
+					With new regulation in place like General Data Protection Regulation in Europe (GPDR) and the new California Consumer Privacy Act (CCPA), usage of third-party cookies while staying full compliant with become harder and harder.
 One of the key aspects of those regulations is the right to be forgotten:
 				</p>
 				<ul class="list-unstyled mb-6 mt-7">
           <li class="d-flex">